ZachBray/simple-binary-encoding-wiki/Golang-User-Guide.md

 ```

 Range checking of enumeration values is only performed when the
-schemaVersion is equal to or greater than the actingVersion so that
+SchemaVersion is equal to or greater than the ActingVersion so that
-new enumeration values are allowed to propogate to older decoders.
+new enumeration values are allowed to propagate to older decoders.

 ### BitSets

-A bitset is multi-value choice that is encoded as bits in an integer
+A bitset is multi-value choice that is encoded to the wire as bits in an integer
 which represent the presence or not (1 vs 0).
 Golang does not support
-bitsets and so they are represented as an array of boolean
+bitsets and so they are represented in code as an array of boolean
 values.
 Again from the Car example the generated code looks like:

 ``` go